Atreya2006/Workflow-Engine-using-API-/README.md

     { "id": "approve", "name": "Approve", "enabled": true, "fromStates": ["review"], "toState": "approved" }
   ]
 }

 2. Start a Workflow Instance
-Request

-text
+http

 POST /instances
 Content-Type: application/json

 json

 {
   "definitionId": "approval"
 }

 3. Execute an Action
-Request

-text
+h

 POST /instances/{instanceId}/actions
 Content-Type: application/json

 json

 {
   "actionId": "submit"
 }

-4. Inspect Workflow Instance
+4. Get Workflow Instance & History
-Request

-text
+http

 GET /instances/{instanceId}

-✅ Validation Rules
+**Validation Rules**

-Workflow Definition
+Workflow Definitions

-Each state and action must have unique id.

-Workflow must have exactly one state with isInitial = true.
+1)Must have exactly one state with "isInitial": true.

-Each action:

-Must reference existing state IDs in fromStates and toState.
+2)Each id (state/action) must be unique.

+3)Action transitions must point to valid and enabled states.

-Workflow Instance
+Workflow Instances

-Actions can only be taken if:
+Actions can be executed only if:

-The action is enabled,
+1)The action is enabled.

-The action exists in the workflow definition,

-Instance’s current state is among the action’s fromStates,
+2)The instance is in one of the action's fromStates.

-The target state exists and is enabled,
+3)The target state exists and is enabled.

-The instance is not already in a final state.
+4)The instance is not already in a final state.

-Errors are returned with helpful messages on all invalid operations.

-🏗 Project Structure
-text
-WorkflowEngine/
-├── Models/
-│   ├── State.cs
-│   ├── Action.cs
-│   ├── WorkflowDefinition.cs
-│   ├── WorkflowInstance.cs
-│   └── ApiResponse.cs
-├── Services/
-│   ├── WorkflowDefinitionService.cs
-│   └── WorkflowInstanceService.cs
-├── Persistence/
-│   └── InMemoryStore.cs
-├── Program.cs            # All API endpoint wiring
-└── README.md
-Models: Data objects for states, actions, definitions, and instances

-Services: Business logic and validation

-Persistence: Simple in-memory store (no external DB)

-Program.cs: Adds endpoints using ASP.NET Core Minimal API pattern
+5)Invalid operations return clear, descriptive errors.

+Assumptions & Limitations

+1)Only one initial state allowed per workflow.

+2)All workflow data is stored in memory (no persistence after restart).

+3)No authentication/authorization — this is by design for simplicity.

+4)Not meant for production usage — ideal for learning, testing, and interviews.